All Episodes

 Is this on purpose?

-You're trying to get gas prices up, or you're just incompetent.
+You're trying to get gas prices up?

-We can't have any more drilling.
+You can't have any more drilling.

 These oil companies don't care.